storj/docs/src/pages/dcs/how-tos/how-to-backup-your-wordpress-site-with-updraftplus-to-storj-dcs/index.md

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/W1rX6ZdrsYO76Yy5AuhIm_wordpress.png)

-We will continue with configuring the UpdraftPlus plugin after we have created the Gateway MT credentials.
+We will continue configuring the UpdraftPlus plugin after we have created the Gateway MT credentials.

 ## Generate Gateway MT credentials

-Please sign in to your Storj DCS account and **Navigate to the Access** page within your project and then click on **Create S3 Credentials**.
+Please sign in to your Storj DCS account **Navigate to the Access** page within your project and then click on **Create S3 Credentials**.
 A modal window will pop up where you should enter a name for this access grant.

 ![](https://archbee-image-uploads.s3.amazonaws.com/kv3plx2xmXcUGcVl4Lttj/BC_m93u0hx0LSTkrIlvAi_wordpress2.png)